 When the world faces a global threat such as climate change, an all-hands-on-deck approach is required.
 Evidence of the problem can occur anywhere, and any realistic solution must make sense everywhere.
+So what role does translation play in fighting climate change?

 The Paris Agreement